AyeshaUlde/AyeshaUlde.github.io/_pages/about.md

 Hello there! :wave:

-I am a fifth-year Interdisciplinary Dual Degree (B.Tech. in [Metallurgical & Materials Engineering](http://mme.iitm.ac.in/) & M.Tech. in Computational Engineering) at [IIT Madras](https://www.iitm.ac.in/).
+I am a fifth-year Interdisciplinary Dual Degree (B.Tech. in [Metallurgical & Materials Engineering](http://mme.iitm.ac.in/) & M.Tech. in Computational Engineering) at the [Indian Institute of Technology (IIT) Madras](https://www.iitm.ac.in/).
 I am interested in Computational Materials Science, particularly Machine Learning applications at the atomic scale.

 My broad research interests are:
 * Materials Informatics